Legionella Testing in Care Homes

 - Put the samples and the request sheet in the courier bag and give the bag and its contents to the courier.

 - The courier takes the samples to the laboratory for analysis.
 In the meantime, you wait for the report.

 - The results sheet will then be sent to you where you prefer.
 The results sheet interprets the bacteria levels and has recommendations on appropriate remedial actions depending on your samples’ results.

 - The results will be kept in the company database, which is available online, and you get a password to access your own analysis certificate.

 - When it’s time to conduct another test, a reminder will be sent by mail, fax, or email.

-It’s all about being proactive.
-Prevention is always the best policy, so facilities should take the initiative and effort to ensure that their water systems remain Legionella-free.
+It’s all about being proactive, prevention is always the best policy.
+Care Home owners should take the initiative and effort to ensure that their water systems remain Legionella-free.